thingnotok/obsidian-toggle-list/README.md

 		where !completed and contains(tags,"#p3")
 		```

-		- Summarize all comments I make in this note with in List Callout format
+		- Summarize all comments I make in this note in List Callout format

 		```dataview
 		TABLE WITHOUT ID Lists.text AS "highlight", link(Lists.link, meta(Lists.section).subpath) AS "Section"